netscaler/netscaler-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

 ## Blue-green deployment using Citrix ADC with Azure pipelines

-Citrix proposes a solution for blue-green deployment using Citrix ADC for any virtual machine based application as explained in the following diagram.
+Citrix proposes a solution for blue-green deployment using Citrix ADC with Azure pipelines for any virtual machine based application as depicted in the following topology.

+For information on how to create and configure agent pools on Azure, see the [Azure documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser).

 ![](../../media/topology-blue-green.png)